 As I stated above, foods contain variable levels of oxalate, from negligible to extremely high.
 Additionally, there are foods that contain precursors to oxalate, that convert to oxalate under a set of circumstances.
 For example, bone broth contains hydroxyproline, which breaks down to glyoxylate and eventually oxalic acid when conditions are right (or should I say wrong!).
 It did not matter how much bone broth we drank to “heal our guts” – it took stopping the broth and decreasing the oxalate in our diets to see improvement.
 Vitamin C can convert to oxalate, especially under certain circumstances, as in when there is high free copper or iron.
 Most people on a low oxalate diet have to be cautious with various substances in foods and supplements that can convert to oxalate.

 The gut plays a large role for some people.
 Leaky gut increases our absorption of oxalate.
 Fat malabsorption can as well, by tying up our calcium that would otherwise protect us from absorbing oxalate.
 When gut bacteria is destroyed by antibiotics and such, we can no longer put it to use degrading the oxalates from our food.
 A lack of the intestinal bacteria Oxalobacter formigenes has long been discussed as the potential problem.
 And this makes sense in context with all the antibiotics we take (and get indirectly through food) that could potentially wipe out this darn near impossible to recolonize anaerobe.
 I have to admit that I once thought that when O. formigenes became commercially available as a probiotic (Trials are underway, but this stuff is not easy to package, people.
 Again, it is an anaerobe.) we would all be cured of this condition.
-But after having seen a couple years of my clients using the new version of Genova’s GI Effects which tests for this bacteria I think I can count on one hand the number of clients I have seen with below detectable levels of this bacteria.
+But after having seen a couple years of my clients using the new version of Genova’s GI Effects which tests for this bacteria I think I can count on my fingers and toes the number of clients I have seen with below detectable levels of this bacteria.
 Quite often, people have moderate or high levels.
 I can only assume in many people it is thriving on abundant amounts of oxalate.
 It is possible that other strains of bacteria that also contribute in a large way to the degradation of oxalate are lacking and this is a factor.
 Time will tell.

 Minerals and oxalate have an interesting relationship.
 We have learned that most of our “oxalate” symptoms are actually mineral deficiency symptoms that are likely induced by the presence of oxalate.
 Oxalate can effectively “chelate” some minerals from the body, such as calcium.
 Since calcium in the diet protects us from absorbing oxalate, one has to wonder if casein-free diets could leave someone more vulnerable to oxalate problems.
 Copper and iron dysregulation seem to relate to oxalate in several ways.
 And these issues are not at all uncommon in the population I work with.
 As I mentioned above, Vitamin C can convert to oxalate in the presence of high free copper or iron.
 But we are learning that while people may have high levels of biounavailable copper or iron, they may be deficient in bioavailable forms of these elements.
 And these minerals also play an important role in the antioxidant enzymes that are needed to mitigate oxidative stress.
 This is a really big topic and will be the subject of another blog post.